toorisrael/cs2-cvarlist/cvarlist.md

-mp_restartgame | sv, release | Default: 0<br>If non-zero, game will restart in the specified number of seconds mp_retake_ct_count | sv, cl, rep, release | Default: 4<br>Number of CT's when playing retakes. mp_retake_t_count | sv, cl, rep, release | Default: 3<br>Number of terrorists when playing retakes. mp_roundtime_deployment | sv, release | Default: 5<br>How many minutes deployment for coop mission takes. mp_scrambleteams | sv, release | Scramble the teams and restart the game mp_shield_speed_deployed | sv, cl, rep, release | Default: 170<br>The max speed of a player when they have a shield deployed mp_shield_speed_holstered | sv, cl, rep, release | Default: 200<br>The max speed of a player when they have a shield holstered mp_shorthanded_cash_bonus_ignore_kicked | sv, cl, rep, release | Default: true<br>Determines whether kicked players are included in the assessment for short-handedness mp_shorthanded_cash_bonus_round_delay | sv, cl, rep, release | Default: 2<br>number of previous rounds that a team needs to have been shorthanded before they are eligible for the short-handed bonus mp_spawnprotectiontime | sv, rep, release | Default: 5<br>Kick players who team-kill within this many seconds of a round restart. mp_spec_swapplayersides | sv, cl, rep, release | Default: false<br>Toggle set the player names and team names to the opposite side in which they are are on the spectator panel. mp_spectators_max | sv, cl, rep, release | Default: 2<br>How many spectators are allowed in a match. mp_swapteams | sv, release | Swap the teams and restart the game mp_td_dmgtokick | sv, rep, release | Default: 300<br>The damage threshhold players have to exceed in a match to get kicked.
+mp_restartgame | sv, release | Default: 0<br>If non-zero, game will restart in the specified number of seconds mp_retake_ct_count | sv, cl, rep, release | Default: 4<br>Number of CT's when playing retakes. mp_retake_t_count | sv, cl, rep, release | Default: 3<br>Number of terrorists when playing retakes. mp_scrambleteams | sv, release | Scramble the teams and restart the game mp_shield_speed_deployed | sv, cl, rep, release | Default: 170<br>The max speed of a player when they have a shield deployed mp_shield_speed_holstered | sv, cl, rep, release | Default: 200<br>The max speed of a player when they have a shield holstered mp_shorthanded_cash_bonus_ignore_kicked | sv, cl, rep, release | Default: true<br>Determines whether kicked players are included in the assessment for short-handedness mp_shorthanded_cash_bonus_round_delay | sv, cl, rep, release | Default: 2<br>number of previous rounds that a team needs to have been shorthanded before they are eligible for the short-handed bonus mp_spawnprotectiontime | sv, rep, release | Default: 5<br>Kick players who team-kill within this many seconds of a round restart. mp_spectators_max | sv, cl, rep, release | Default: 2<br>How many spectators are allowed in a match. mp_swapteams | sv, release | Swap the teams and restart the game mp_td_dmgtokick | sv, rep, release | Default: 300<br>The damage threshhold players have to exceed in a match to get kicked.